 - Social Work 495 Field Practicum II

-- Students also take six credits of upper division electives from any department on campus.
+- Students also take four credits of upper division electives from any department on campus.
 These credits are meant to support a student’s interests and passions in social work.